jaruizes/platform-argo-crossplane/README.md

 We have to create an application to keep synchronized crossplane resources between the platform git repository and the control plane cluster.
 This app is listening for changes in "https://github.com/jaruizes/platform-argo-crossplane/platform-gitops-repositories/crossplane-resources" .
 So, if we add more crossplane composites or update what exists, ArgoCD applies those changes to the main kubernetes cluster.

-If you click in this app, you can see that two objects are managed by ArgoCD:
+If you click in this app, you can see that the objects in "platform-gitops-repositories/crossplane-resources" are managed by ArgoCD:

 ![crossplane_initial_composite](doc/pictures/crossplane_initial_composite.jpg)

-Those objects are:

-- EKS Composition, defined in "*crossplane/resources/aws/composite/eks/eks-composition.yaml*"
-- EKS Composite Resource Definition, defined in "*crossplane/resources/aws/composite/eks/eks-definition.yaml*"

-So, ArgoCD has installed those objects in the cluster and keeps them synchronized with the repository.
-We can check it executing this command:
+ArgoCD has installed those objects in the cluster and keeps them synchronized with the repository.

+We can also check it directly against the cluster, executing this command:

 ```bash
 kubectl get Composition -n crossplane-system